Pskov Oblast: Legislature

-The Pskov Oblast Assembly of Deputies exercises legislative power.
+The Legislative Assembly of Pskov Oblast exercises legislative power.
 The first convocation began work on 8 April 1994.
 Since 2002, it has been elected by the inhabitants of the Oblast according to a mixed system - the region was one of the first to apply such a model.
 Since 2007, it has consisted of 44 deputies (22 + 22): one half is elected on party lists (proportional system), the second - in single-member districts (majority system).
 To obtain the right to participate in the distribution of mandates to the Assembly under the proportional system, parties must overcome the 5% threshold.

 The current 6th convocation was elected on 18 September 2016.
 The seats in the Assembly were distributed as follows: United Russia received 33 seats (in all 22 single-mandate districts and 11 on party lists), the Communist Party of the Russian Federation - 5 seats (all on party lists), the Liberal Democratic Party of Russia - 3 seats (all on party lists), A Just Russia - 2 places (all on party lists) and Yabloko - one place (on party lists).
 Alexander Kotov, who headed the Assembly of the fifth convocation, was again elected Chairman.

 The powers of the convocation will last five years - until September 2021.

 As of 1 August 2020, the seats in the Assembly are distributed as follows: 31 seats - United Russia (in 20 single-mandate constituencies and 11 on party lists), the Communist Party of the Russian Federation - 5 seats (all 5 on party lists), the Liberal Democratic Party of Russia - 3 seats (all 3 on party lists), A Just Russia - 2 seats (all 2 on party lists), and Yabloko - 2 seats (1 single-member district and 1 on party lists), one deputy - outside the faction (single-member district).
 The chairman of the regional Assembly of Deputies is Alexander Kotov, who headed the Assembly of the fifth convocation.